SeqNjoy: Complete RNA-Seq workflows in your Desktop

 Utilities in SeqNjoy for file inspection/analysis

-In the next sections, we describe each step of the Analysis, each Utility, as well as the characteristics and use of the involved files.
-For FIESTA 2.0 graphical viewer you have available an specific tutorial accessible here.
+In the following sections, we provide destailed description of: - Each step of the analysis - The utilities available in SeqNjoy - The characteristics and use of the files involved For the FIESTA 2.0 graphical viewer, a specific tutorial is available here.

 5 First steps in SeqNjoy: creating and managing projects